aarnphm/aarnphm.github.io/content/thoughts/university/twenty-four-twenty-five/sfwr-3ra3/midterm.md

 Real: where user are, observe and interact
 Identifiable: dog-food
 Exact: Be specific
-Detailed: Good personas are substantials
+Detailed: Good personas are substantial

 > [!tldr] Requirement Engineering
 >